How to Pay Off Student Loans FasterFebruary 5, 2018

 The fact is – you’re no stranger to making sacrifices for your dreams.
 And while it may seem like you’re barely getting traction, you’re well on your way to the future you envisioned years ago.
 Obviously, there’s not a quick ’n’ easy way about it, but there IS a smarter way – by making sure you know your options.
 Regardless of how you choose to go about it, the smartest way to pay off your student loans faster is, without a doubt, to refinance for a lower rate.

-* Member Lifetime Savings – Average member lifetime saving calculation of $26,215.92 total savings is based on information provided by Education Loan Finance customers who refinanced their student loans between 08/16/2016 and 10/07/2017.
-While these amounts represent average amounts saved, actual amounts saved will vary depending upon a number of factors.
+*Average savings calculations are based on information provided by SouthEast Bank/ Education Loan Finance customers who refinanced their student loans between 8/16/2016 and 10/25/2018.
+While these amounts represent reported average amounts saved, actual amounts saved will vary depending upon a number of factors.